Azure-Samples/js-e2e-browser-file-upload-storage-blob/README.md

 The programming work is done for you, this tutorial focuses on using the local and remote Azure environments successfully.

-The tutorial demonstrates how to load and run the project locally with VSCode was well as how to run the code remotely on an Static Web App service.
+The tutorial demonstrates how to load and run the project locally with VSCode.
 The tutorial includes creating a Storage resource, SAS token and CORS configuration.

 ## Sample application